The 10 Canadian Cities with the Cheapest Rents

 Top 10 most expensive Canadian cities

-Based on August rent prices, immigrants and international students searching for the cheapest rents should head to the Prairies or southwestern Ontario.
+Based on October rental prices, immigrants and international students searching for the cheapest rents should head to the Prairies or southwestern Ontario.

 Action Plan for Newcomers: